 The ERA needed 38 states to approve it, but only 35 did by a 1982 deadline.
 Illinois was not one of them.
 Some argue if enough states come through ratification is still viable.

 Kari Tate is co-founder of a group that calls themselves the 'Resistor Sisterhood.'
 She said, "The ERA would give women an equal standing along with men - it's not just for women."

-The amendment would seek to end a legal distinction between the sexes - which could help men in areas like divorce agreements.
+The amendment would seek to end a legal distinction between the sexes - which could help men in areas like divorce and child custody agreements.

-Tate says one of the most important factors is that "it will also empower women to secure equal pay."
+Tate says one of the most important factors is that it would also help women to secure equal pay.
 Opponents have long argued it would hurt women - making them eligible for a draft, for instance.
-Supporters say they'll keep working to see it ratified, 45 years after it reached congressional approval.

 Nevada ratified last year.
 Still, it's unclear what would happen if two more states do secure the votes for ratification, given the congressional deadline passed decades ago.